 In God’s eyes, what feat of self-sacrifice, burning zeal, or epic act of heroism could be greater?
 In our own human eyes, what a small thing it was — Elizabeth’s simple determination to keep her family focused on the one thing that really mattered: their hope in God’s salvation.
 But it just goes to show, there really are no small or ordinary virtues.

-It was shortly after William’s death that Elizabeth Ann first read St. Francis de Sales’ Introduction to the Devout Life, which no doubt encouraged her to keep practicing those “small” virtues.
-St. Francis de Sales, who lived in the aftermath of the Reformation, was a doctor of the Church and a man responsible for converting tens of thousands of Protestants back to the faith.
+It was shortly after William’s death that Elizabeth first read St. Francis de Sales’ Introduction to the Devout Life, which no doubt encouraged her to keep practicing those “small” virtues.
+St. Francis de Sales, who lived in the aftermath of the Reformation, was a doctor of the Church and a man responsible for bringing tens of thousands of Protestants back to the Catholic Church.
 He understood—as Elizabeth did—that every act of love, no matter how small, is of absolutely immeasurable value.